SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-29-cops-and-santa.md

 We're done here.

 Ok, fine: have a cat picture.
 The Weekend Publisher didn't think it was that funny either, when I told him.
 As you can plainly see.

-He is a Good Cat, but not especially a Good Critic.
+He is a Good Cat, but not an especially Good Critic.
 You should see his dining reviews of cat food.

 ---